-- 1. Facilities with combustion equipment fired with fuels other than liquid petroleum gas (LPG) or natural gas with a maximum total sulfur content greater than 162 ppmv; or stationary reciprocating engines burning liquid fuels other than gasoline, diesel fuel, or No. 2 fuel oil with a total sulfur content greater than 0.05% by weight. - 2.
-Facilities storing/distributing crude oil that cannot demonstrate a maximum H_2S concentration of 6 ppmw for all categories of crude oil stored at the facility.
-Such demonstration must be documented using the methods outlined in Appendix A of this permit. - 3.
-Facilities that use incinerators, regenerative or non-regenerative carbon absorbers, or catalytic systems to control emissions of H_2S . - 4.
-Facilities with a VOC loading facility subject to OAC 252:100-37-16(a) or OAC 252:100-39-41. - 5.
-Facilities with glycol dehydration units that process natural gas with an H2S content greater than 4 ppmv. - 6.
+- 1. Facilities with combustion equipment fired with fuels liquid petroleum gas (LPG) or natural gas with a maximum total sulfur content greater than 162 ppmv; or diesel fuel or No. 2 fuel oil with a total sulfur content greater than 0.05% by weight. - 2.
+Stationary reciprocating engines burning diesel fuel with a total sulfur content greater than 15 ppm by weight. - 3.
+Facilities storing/distributing crude oil that cannot demonstrate a maximum H2S concentration of 6 ppmw for all categories of crude oil stored at the facility.
+Such demonstration must be documented using the methods outlined in Appendix B of the 2022 GP-OGF. - 4.
+Facilities that use incinerators, regenerative or non-regenerative carbon absorbers, or catalytic systems to control emissions of H2S. - 5.
+Facilities with a VOC loading facility subject to OAC 252:100-37-16(a) or OAC 252:100-39-41. - 6.
+Facilities with glycol dehydration units that process natural gas with an H2S content greater than 4 ppmv. - 7.
+Facilities with more than 1 amine unit. - 8.
 Facilities with amine units under the following conditions: (1) that process natural gas with an H2S content greater than 4 ppmv; or (2) that do not control emissions from the rich amine flash tank and amine regeneration vent.
 To be considered controlled, the rich amine flash tank can either be routed to the inlet, fuel gas system, or a flare.
 The amine regeneration still vent must be routed to a flare meeting the requirements of OAC 252:100-31-26.
-Facilities with amine units that process natural gas with an H2S content greater than 4 ppmv, or that do not control emissions from the rich amine flash tank and amine regeneration still vent must be routed to a flare meeting the requirements of OAC 252:100-31-26.
-Facilities with amine units that process natural gas with an H2S content greater than 4 ppmv, or that do not control emissions from the rich amine flash tank and amine regeneration vent, would require a site-specific determination of compliance with the H2S ambient concentration limit of OAC 252:100-31-7. - 7.
-Facilities with amine units that process more than 0.1276 long ton per day (LTPD) of sulfur.
-Facilities with amine units without sulfur recovery that process more than 0.1276 LTPD of sulfur would be a major source for SO2.
+Facilities with amine units that process natural gas with an H2S content greater than 4 ppmv, or that do not control emissions from the rich amine flash tank and amine regeneration vent, would require a site-specific determination of compliance with the H2S ambient concentration limit of OAC 252:100-31-7.

-- 8. Facilities with "new fuel-burning equipment," as that term is defined in OAC 252:100-33, with a rated heat input of 50 MMBtu/hr or greater (excluding reciprocating engines). - 9.
+- 9. Facilities with amine units that process more than 0.1276 long ton per day (LTPD) of sulfur.
+Facilities with amine units without sulfur recovery that process more than 0.1276 LTPD of sulfur would be a major source for SO2. - 10.
+Facilities with "new fuel-burning equipment," as that term is defined in OAC 252:100-33, with a rated heat input of 50 MMBtu/hr or greater (excluding reciprocating engines). - 11.
 Facilities with selective catalytic reduction (SCR) and selective non-catalytic reduction (SNCR) control systems on any engine or other combustion source.
-These are control systems that require injection of ammonia, and do not include 3-way catalyst (NSCR) or oxidation catalyst. - 10.
-Facilities that require a specific limitation(s) not otherwise addressed in order to maintain compliance with the cap. - 11.
-Facilities located in an area that is federally designated as non-attainment. - 12.
-Facilities that request an Alternative Emissions Reduction Authorization under OAC 252:100-11. - 13.
-Facilities requesting control efficiencies above the levels allowed in Section VI- Control Efficiencies and Monitoring Requirements. - 14.
+These are control systems that require injection of ammonia, and do not include 3-way catalyst (NSCR) or oxidation catalyst. - 12.
+Facilities that require a specific limitation(s) not otherwise addressed in order to maintain compliance with the cap. - 13.
+Facilities located in an area that is federally designated as non-attainment. - 14.
+Facilities that request an Alternative Emissions Reduction Authorization under OAC 252:100-11. - 15.
+Facilities requesting control efficiencies above the levels allowed in Section VI- Control Efficiencies and Monitoring Requirements. - 16.
 Facilities requesting unit specific limits not allowed or required under the general permit.